9th8/up-to-date-real-world-haskell/13-data-structures.md

 ```
 ::::

-We\'ll then get different behaviour depending on the type we use.
+We'll then get different behaviour depending on the type we use.

 ``` screen
 ghci> 2 `mappend` 5 :: MInt